Market Research Insights for Technology Companies

 The most important tool for unprompted feedback is this question: “Is there anything else?”
 This is the final question Dimensional Research uses for any market research interaction.
 After you’ve asked all your carefully crafted and specific questions, closing with an open-ended question can yield incredibly useful information.

 Of course, this is a very important balancing act and research projects need to focus on their goals – not interesting side topics.
 The core questions must be asked.
 But Dimensional Research makes a point of going through all input from every project with a special eye for the unprompted information.
 Most of it is one-offs, with each participant having a special thing that only they are interested in.
-But often you can spot trends in unprompted information that are really important
+But often you can spot trends in unprompted information that are really important.

 We’ve done projects where it turns out there was a critical development tool that needed to be integrated with the client’s product – not something they had realized was vital until the majority of participants talked about it, unprompted, in a series of customer and prospect focus groups.